TrickyyRL/Jeem/README.md

 ### 6. Run the `alefbotter.bat` file.
 ### 7. Enjoy! ✨🔥
-### If you have any problems with the installation and running the script, please either go to the issues tab and report it, or if you can code, please make a pull request!
+### If you have any problems with the installation and running the script, please either go to the issues tab and report it, or if you can code, please make a pull request and I will look into it!